statzenthusiast921/amtrak_analysis/README.md

 ### Data

 The data used for this analysis was scraped from  [here](https://www.railpassengers.org/resources/ridership-statistics/) page.
-The scraping proved to be a little difficult so there was more time early on spent on validating the data.

 ### Challenges

-- The main challenge came from validating the data and the amount of time required to sufficiently check all the numbers.
+- The data was only available at a yearly grain making a forecast catching seasonality difficult.
+To fix this issue, I split the data out to a monthly grain including different ramp up and down rates depending on the time of year.
+- Stations were often included in multiple cross-country routes making comparisons a little difficult.
+If I were to compare routes, I didn't want any one station counting more than once.
+Thus, for stations that were associated with multiple routes, I assigned them to a 'parent route' that had the largest ridership overall for any of the associated routes.